An investment is when you place money into or buy something with the aim of getting a financial return.

 Types of investments:

-There are a huge range of places to invest your capital, whether it be in shares of a company you believe in to investing it back into your house (mortgage repayments).
+There is a huge range of places to invest your capital, whether it be in shares of a company you believe in investing it back into your house (mortgage repayments).

 There are four main types of investment, known as ‘asset classes’ that the majority of people tend to invest in (sourced from Money Advice Service):